02 Mar Visitacion Valley Elementary School Site Director

 - Attend in-school meetings, such as ILT, Grade Level, etc., to better partner and collaborate with the school.

-- Understand and maintain compliance in regards to policies from Department of Children, Youth and Families, San Francisco Unified School District, R.O.C.K. and other relevant entities.
+- Understand and maintain compliance in regards to policies from the Department of Children, Youth and Families, San Francisco Unified School District, R.O.C.K. and other relevant entities.

 - Partner with the school site administration to co-plan school wide programs and events.